mjrotter4445/NYC-Bike-Sharing-Program-Dashboard/README.md

 and further develop the details, based on that feedback.
 Some ideas might include:
    - Weather impact on Utilization (especially on low volume days, possibly remove those outliers).
-   - Covid impact on Utilization from 2019 before, 2020 during and also 2021 to understand any possible new needs that have surfaced.
+   - Covid impact on Utilization from 2019 before, during 2020 conditions and also 2021 to understand any possible new needs that have surfaced.
    - How many bikes are and the "end of life" and would need to be replaced.
 Additional counts and charts could help with this capital planning work.